-Japanese Soba Noodles Tsuta (ジャパニーズソバヌードル 蔦) is a small, 9-seater ramen shop in north Tokyo's Sugamo, that caused a big stir in the culinary world when it became the first ever ramen shop to be awarded a coveted Michelin star in December 2015.
+Japanese Soba Noodles Tsuta (ジャパニーズソバヌードル 蔦) is a ramen shop located in Tokyo's Yoyogi-Uehara.
+The original Sugamo shop caused a big stir in the culinary world when it became the first-ever ramen shop to be awarded a coveted Michelin star in December 2015.

 The trademark dish here is 'Shoyu Soba', soy sauce ramen, comprising a chicken and seafood stock base, enhanced by a delicate soy sauce blend.
 Thin stone-milled noodles cradle a slice of pork, topped with their signature black truffle oil.
 All the flavours in the bowl combine to deliver a deep, intense umami experience.